 Not even the long supple tongues

-of honeysuckle can unsilence you.
+of honeysuckle can pierce your silence.

 sign of the daemon’s scourge.